 Date: December 15th, 2014

-Guest Skeptic: Dr. Stella Yiu.
+Guest Skeptics: Dr. Stella Yiu.
 Stella is an Associated Professor at the Department of Emergency Medicine and a Distinguished Teacher at the University of Ottawa.
 Her interests include resuscitation and curriculum delivery in medical education.
 She is particularly keen to use social media and technology as tools to teach.
 Stella runs an amazing FlippedEM Classroom for the clerkship program in Ottawa.

 Dr. Rob Rogers, otherwise known as Darth Educator, runs the iTeachEM blog and podcast and director of the Teaching Course.
 Along with a good friend, Dr. Salim Rezaie, started an educational think tank called the Teaching Institute.
 Rob is moving in to the University of Kentucky in March of 2015 to join the Department of Emergency Medicine.
 He will be full Professor and Vice Chair of Faculty Development.